September 26, 2021

 Forced air also presents the opportunity to add a humidifier or dehumidifier to the system without any added energy usage to optimize the humidity levels in your living space.

-The Cons of Forced Air Heating
+The Cons Of Forced Air Heating

 Despite its popularity, there are a few downsides to forced air heating.
 The top complaint is the potential allergens that can be blown into the home from the ductwork, depending on the cleanliness of your ducts.
 Without regular cleaning, dust and dirt can build up and sometimes enter the atmosphere via the blower and vents.